awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 You can either create your RDS Custom for Oracle DB instance with the Oracle Multitenant architecture \(`custom-oracle-ee-cdb` engine type\) or with the traditional non\-CDB architecture \(`custom-oracle-ee` engine type\)\.
 When you create a container database \(CDB\), it contains one pluggable database \(PDB\) and one PDB seed\.
 You can create additional PDBs manually using Oracle SQL\.

+### PDB and CDB names<a name="custom-managing.pdb-names"></a>

+When you create an RDS Custom for Oracle CDB instance, you specify a name for the initial PDB\.
+By default, your initial PDB is named `ORCL`\.
+You can choose a different name\.

+Your CDB is always named `RDSCDB`\.
+You can't change this value\.
+The CDB name is also the name of your Oracle system identifier \(SID\), which uniquely identifies the memory and processes that manage your CDB\.
+For more information about the SID, see [Oracle System Identifier \(SID\)](https://docs.oracle.com/en/database/oracle/oracle-database/19/cncpt/oracle-database-instance.html#GUID-8BB8140D-63ED-454E-AAC3-1964F80D102D) in *Oracle Database Concepts*\.

+You can't rename existing PDBs using Amazon RDS APIs\.
+You also can't rename the CDB using the `modify-db-instance` command\.

+### PDB management<a name="custom-managing.pdb-creation"></a>

 In the RDS Custom for Oracle shared responsibility model, you are responsible for managing PDBs and creating any additional PDBs\.
 RDS Custom doesn't restrict the number of PDBs\.
-You can manually create, modify, and delete PDBs by connecting to the CDB root and running a SQL command\.
+You can manually create, modify, and delete PDBs by connecting to the CDB root and running a SQL statement\.
 Create PDBs on an Amazon EBS data volume to prevent the DB instance from going outside the support perimeter\.

-You can't rename existing PDBs using Amazon RDS APIs\.
-You also can't rename the CDB using the `modify-db-instance` command\.

 To modify your CDBs or PDBs, complete the following steps: